Trimble Carbon Credits

 - Getting paid for implementing sustainable farming practices

 - Discovering new efficiencies that save you time and money

 Take the next step and cash in on carbon today!

 Carbon credits are produced by farmers under several protocols, including the Conservation Cropping (Zero Tillage) and the Nitrogen Oxide Emission Reduction Protocol (NERP) Protocols.

 Trimble helps farmers provide evidence for the carbon credits they are earning through environmentally sustainable farming practices.
 We help you work through these steps to ensure that you receive maximum return for your carbon offset credits.

 There’s never been a better time to take advantage of carbon offsets.
-The value of a carbon credit is $30 per metric tonne (or CO2e), effective January 1, 2018.
-This represents a 50% increase over previous years and is expected to continue to rise.
-Pricing is predicted to be $50/CO2e by 2022!
+The value of a carbon credit is $30 per metric tonne (or CO2e), effective January 1, 2019.
+This represents a 50% increase over previous years and is expected to increase 66% by 2022!

 “We’ve been participating in this program for five-plus years now.
 I’ve been getting between $1 and $1.80 an acre, which might seem small but every little bit helps.
 For my farm that might be $9,000 for only a few hours of work a year.”Wayne Erickson